 Loss can upend the dynamic of even the most loving families.
 The best way to avoid such fights is to talk about inheritance plans while you are still here.
 While such conversations can be uncomfortable, your loved ones deserve your reasons rather than make assumptions once you are gone.

-For assistance in establishing an Estate Plan that will make your wishes clear and take some of the responsibilities off the shoulders of your loved ones, CONTACT US.
+For assistance in establishing an Estate Plan that will make your wishes clear and take some of the responsibilities off the shoulders of your loved ones, Estate planning firms can help ensure your assets are distributed according to your wishes and minimize potential conflicts.
+CONTACT US.

 Written by Kimberly Hegwood, an experienced Texas Elder Law and Estate Planning Attorney and the founder of the Hegwood Law Group, PLLC in Houston, Texas.
 Attorney Hegwood is a Member of the National ElderCare Matters Alliance, and she and her law firm have a Featured Listing on ElderCareMatters.com – America’s National Directory of Elder Care / Senior Care Resources to help families plan for and deal with the Issues of Aging.